Kim Hyesoon: Life

 Kim Hyesoon was born in Uljin County, North Gyeongsang Province.
 She was raised by her grandmother and had tuberculous pleurisy as a child.
 She received her Ph.D. in Korean literature from Konkuk University and began her career as a poet in 1979 with the publication of the poem "Dead body Smoking a Cigarette" along with four other of her poems in the literary magazine Literature and Intellect (Munhak-kwa Jiseong).
 Kim Hyesoon is Poet, essayist, and critic.
 She is one of the most prominent and influential contemporary poets of South Korea.
-She has published fourteen poetry books and four books on poetics.
-Kim is an most important contemporary poet in South Korea, and she lives in Seoul and teaches creative writing at the Seoul Institute of the Arts.
+She has published fifteen poetry books and five books on poetics.
+Kim, who currently lives in Seoul where she teaches creative writing at the Seoul Institute of the Arts.
 Kim was in the forefront of women published in Literature and Intellect.

 Work

 Kim started to receive critical acclaim in the 1990s.
 Her own belief is that her work was recognized at that time in no small part because the 1990s in South Korea were noted for a generally strong wave of women poets and women's poetry.

 Kim is the recipient of multiple literary prizes including the Kim Su-yeong Literature Award (1996) for her poem "A Poor Love Machine", the Sowol Poetry Prize (2000), and the Midang Literary Award (2006), which are named after three renowned contemporary Korean poets.
 Kim was the first woman poet to receive the Kim Su-yeong Literature Award, Midang Literary Award, Contemporary Poetry Award, and Daesan Literary Award.
 More recently she has also received the Lee Hyoung-Gi Literary Award (2019), the Griffin Poetry Prize (2019), the Cikada Prize, the Samsung Ho-Am Prize in the Arts (2022), U.K Royal Society of Literature International writer (2022), and National Book Critics Circle Award for Poetry (2023, she is the first foreign poet laureate who won the award).

 Kim Hyesoon was named the T.S.
 Eliot Memorial Reader at Harvard University Library (2023).

-Her poetry collection Phantompain Wings was named poetry book of the year (2023) by the New York Times and Washington Post, The Poetry Society(U.K), among others.
+Her poetry collection Phantompain Wings was named poetry book of the year (2023) by the New York Times and Washington Post, The Poetry Society (U.K), among others.

 Her poems have been translated into many languages (Swedish, French, German, Polish, Persian, Japanese, Chinese, Spanish, Danish, etc).

 Kim's profile appeared in The New Yorker, and her poems have appeared in The New York Times, Guernica, The Paris Review, The Nation, The Poetry Foundation, The Boston Review, The European Review poetryinternationalweb, and Tricycle.